All posts in ASP.NET Core Tag Helpers series:

-This Tag Helper makes sure that the image that it is being displayed is the latest image from our file system.
+This Tag Helper makes sure that the picture that will display is the latest image from our file system.

-In this example, we have image tag helper which basically appends version to the provided image tag:
+In this example, we have image tag helper which appends version to the provided image tag:

-This means that every time we change the actual picture on the server (~/images/aspnetcore.png) the image tag helper will append a different string to it and the new image will not be cached so users can see a new image every time the picture is changed.
-However, if the picture is not changed on the server we will still be getting a cached version of the image.
+The code above indicates that every time we change the actual picture on the server (~/images/aspnetcore.png) the image tag helper will append a different string to it and the new image will not be cached so users can see a new image every time the picture is changed.
+However, if the picture is not changed on the server, we will still be getting a cached version of the image.

 Let us see what happens:

 If I refresh the page, I will get the same content and same version suffix as well.

 While the MVC app is running, I will copy new image with the same file name to the images folder.
 If I refresh the page now: